JaDogg/stiler/README.md

 ## Flags

 -v - Enable DEBUG level verbosity
 -h - Display usage information

 # Options

-## ~/.stilerrc file options:
+## ~/.stilerrc file options

-leftpadding     - pads the left hand side of the screen the given number of pixels toppadding      - pads the top of the screen the given number of pixels bottompadding   - pads the bottom of the screen the given number of pixels rightpadding    - pads the right hand side of the screen the given number of pixels
+* leftpadding - pads the left hand side of the screen the given number of pixels
+* toppadding - pads the top of the screen the given number of pixels
+* bottompadding - pads the bottom of the screen the given number of pixels
+* rightpadding - pads the right hand side of the screen the given number of pixels

-## Window padding options:
+## Window padding options

-winborder       - pads the given number of pixels around each window wintitle        - pads the given number of pixels above each window
+* winborder - pads the given number of pixels around each window
+* wintitle - pads the given number of pixels above each window

 ## miscellaneous options

-tempfile        - cache file for holding window positions windowfilter    - exclude minimized and UTILITY windows from being tiled
+* tempfile - cache file for holding window positions
+* windowfilter - exclude minimized and UTILITY windows from being tiled

 ## simple layout options

-mwfactor        - width of the bigger window in the simple layout
+* mwfactor - width of the bigger window in the simple layout

 ## grid layout options

-monitors        - for a dual monitor setup set this to 2 gridwidths      - a list of locations on the screen at which to place the borders of the grid.
+* monitors - for a dual monitor setup set this to 2
+* gridwidths - a list of locations on the screen at which to place the borders of the grid.
 Each location is mirrored across 1/2 the screen.
-For example, a gridwidths list of 0.17,0.33,0.50 creates grid borders at 0.17,0.33,0.50,0.67,0.83 widthadjustment - sometimes the gridwidths end up being rounded too high or low which can be common in a dual monitor setup.
+For example, a gridwidths list of 0.17,0.33,0.50 creates grid borders at 0.17,0.33,0.50,0.67,0.83
+* widthadjustment - sometimes the gridwidths end up being rounded too high or low which can be common in a dual monitor setup.
 Use the widthadjustment to account for rounding error.

-Known Issues:
+# Known Issues

-compiz          - compiz says it has a single desktop even if there are 4 virtual desktops, which means all the windows you have will be tiled. firefox         - firefox get a little stubborn when resized below a certain point
+* compiz - compiz says it has a single desktop even if there are 4 virtual desktops, which means all the windows you have will be tiled.
+* firefox - firefox get a little stubborn when resized below a certain point

 # License

     ############################################################################
     # Copyright (c) 2009   unohu <unohu0@gmail.com> and Contributors           #
     #                                                                          #